 - Colwell Arts Jazz2Go - Training adult jazz band (c.
 Grade 4+)

-Musicians are encouraged and learn how to improve their ensemble playing and improvisational skills in regular rehearsing, practising and performing with musicians of similar ability as well as developing their own individual playing.
+Musicians are encouraged and learn how to improve their jazz ensemble playing and improvisational skills in regular rehearsing, practising and performing with musicians of similar ability as well as developing their own individual playing.
 We expect all of our members to be proactive in demonstrating good reading, sight-reading, improvising and organisational skills.
-Continual development of our members' awareness and understanding of the jazz idiom, relevant jazz theory and practice is also important to our sessions.
+Continual development of our members' awareness and understanding of the jazz idiom, relevant jazz theory and practice is also important to our rehearsals and performances.

 Our three jazz groups

 * A hugely popular group encouraging the next generation of budding jazz musicians.

 * This ensemble is the ideal opportunity for any young musicians keen to explore jazz music and develop fundamental musical skills and musicianship.